ludeknovy/jtl-reporter-docs/blog/2024-02-15-degradation-curve.md

 ## Analyzing Degradation Curves
 ### Components of a Degradation Curve
 1. The Single-User Region: This part of the curve represents the response time when only a single user is accessing the system.
 It provides a baseline for optimal performance.
-2. The Performance Plateau: This region indicates the range of user load under which the application performs optimally without significant degradation.
+2. The Performance Plateau: This region indicates the range of a user load under which the application performs optimally without significant degradation.
 3. The Stress Region: Here, the application begins to degrade gracefully under increasing load, marking the onset of performance issues.
 4. The Knee in Performance: This critical point signifies where performance degradation becomes severe, indicating the maximum load the application can handle before experiencing unacceptable performance.